Spot the signs of abuse

 Some of the signs of abuse might be:

 - Your partner or relative criticises you and makes you doubt yourself.
-You might start believing that you’re unattractive or lucky to have a partner or family at all.
+In some cases, you might start believing that you’re unattractive or lucky to have a partner or family at all

-- You feel anxious and stressed in their presence.
-You worry about how they will react to things and feel like you’re ‘walking on egg shells’.
+- You feel anxious and stressed in their presence and worry about how they will react to things.
+You often feel like you’re ‘walking on egg shells’

-- Your partner or relative gets angry often and you’re worried about your safety when they do.
+- Your partner or relative get angry and you’re worried about your safety when they do

-- You are told what to wear, where to go, what to do and who you can see.
+- They tell you what to wear, where to go, what to do and who you can see.

 - You don’t have control over your own money or access to medicines, devices and the care you need.

-- Your movements are tracked and private messages read without your consent.
+- Your partner tracks your movements and reads private messages without your consent.

 If any of these things ring true, you may be experiencing domestic abuse.
-We’re here to help.
-Get support by making a referral.
+We’re here to help and you can et support by making a referral.

 If you’re worried about your partner’s behaviour you can contact the Police to see if they have a history of being abusive in their previous relationships.
 Make a request online with Bedfordshire Police under the Domestic Violence Disclosure Scheme.